siannilli/weather-forecast-app/README.md

 Browse the web application according the URL address listening by the web server.

 ### Deploy as Docker container
-The script `build:docker` generates a Docker image with name `weather-forecast-app`, ready to run an nginx server instance service the web application.
+The script `build:docker` generates a Docker image with the name `weather-forecast-app`, ready to run an nginx server instance serving the web application.

-To run a docker container of that image, and start the nginx server listening on port 8080 run the following commmand:
+To run a docker container of the image, and start the nginx server instance listening on port 8080, run the following commmand:

 `$ docker run --name weather-app -p 8080:80 -d weather-forecast-app`